alexdmoss/runbooks/content/application-1/01-RUNBOOK-MASTER-TEMPLATE.md

 ---

 {{% notice note %}}
-A default template to use with runbooks to help with consistency and inspiration on what to include
+A default template to use with runbooks to help with consistency, as well as inspiration on what to include
 {{% /notice %}}

 ---